CodingItWrong/outsidein.dev/docs/vue/1-setup.md

 * Unit Testing
 * E2E Testing

-Then you'll be given followup questions for some of these.
+When you're done, press Return.
+You'll be given followup questions for some of these.
 Choose:

-* `Pick a linter / formatter config`: choose `ESLint + Prettier`.
+* `Pick a linter / formatter config`: choose `ESLint + Prettier`, then `Lint on save`.
 Prettier automatically formats your code when you save the file.
 Code consistency is a big help for productivity and catching bugs.
 * `Pick a unit testing solution:` choose `Jest`.
 Jest has a lot of features built in.
 * `Pick a E2E testing solution:` choose `Cypress (Chrome only)`.
 Cypress is built from the ground up for rich frontend applications.
 The tradeoff, as Vue CLI mentions, is that Cypress 3.x runs only in Chrome.
 But Cypress 4 has added support for testing in Firefox and MS Edge as well!
 Vue CLI should be updated to use Cypress 4 soon.
+* `Where do you prefer placing config for Babel, ESLint, etc.?` I choose `In dedicated config files`, but it doesn't make a difference for this tutorial.
+* `Save this as a preset for future projects?` You can enter `N`, we shouldn't need it again.

 Vue CLI will start the installation process, and when it completes, your application will be created and ready to use.

-Open your `package.json` and note the commands we have available:
+Open your `package.json` and note the scripts we have available:

 - `serve` to run the app locally
 - `build` to create a release build of the app